papaemmelab/cookiecutter-toil/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     py.test -s -vv --cov={{cookiecutter.project_slug}} tests
     ```

-9. Commit your changes and push your branch to GitHub:
+9. Commit your changes and push your branch to GitHub (see .gitmessage for types and emoji requirements):

     ```
     git add .
-    git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
+    git commit -m ":emoji: <type>: your meaningful description" git push origin name-of-your-bugfix-or-feature
     ```